conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 for more information.

-## CMakeToolchain configuration support for bitcode, arc and visibility flags in Apple
+## CMakeToolchain configuration support for bitcode, arc and visibility flags on Apple platforms

 This version adds support in [CMakeToolchain](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmaketoolchain.html)